 What is an X-ray?

-An X-ray is a quick and easy way to take a photo of the body through radiation and identify problems within the body.
+An X-ray is a quick and easy way to take a photo of the body and identify problems within the body.
 X-rays are recommended when there are suspected bone breaks, fractures or infections as they can produce images of the inside of the body.